rayriffy/OrchidGazer-web/README.md

  - Ubuntu 16 or later
  - PHP 5.6 (PHP 7.0 not compatible)
  - Python 2.7 (To make mobilenet work properly)
+ - Must be served in HTTPS [Get SSL certificate from here](https://letsencrypt.org/)

 ## Installing